jcasimir/railsconf_tutorials/source/2014/index.markdown

 * Description: http://railsconf.com/workshops#prop_149
 * Helpers: Jennifer Payne, Hector Bustillos

+Please clone
+[railsconf2014-ml](https://github.com/johnpaulashenfelter/railsconf2014-ml) repository #AND RUN bundle install#.

+There are myriad potential edgecases with the linear algebra libraries depending on your ruby version, libraries installed through homebrew or apt-get/etc, and so on.
+Latest ruby (2.1.1) and homebrew on OSX Mavericks is what I built for -- we'll see what we can do if you run into problems.

 ### 2:10 - 4:30 -- Applications First, Frameworks Second: Better Systems through Design

 * Presented by Adam Hawkins